jlehtomaa/pp4rs-final-project/src/paper/final_paper.md

 # Results

-As expected, there seems only to be a very weak link between population size and real GDP growth.
+As expected, there seems to be only very weak positive link between population size and real GDP growth.
 The linear regression is presented in figure 1 below.

 ![Average real GDP growth for 1970 - 2010 and log of 1970 population](out/figures/fig_01.png)